confluentinc/confluent-workshops/workshop/cluster_linking_osk_cc_private/README.md

 ## <a name="step-4"></a>Step 4: Create an API Key Pair for Accessing the Confluent Cloud Enterprise Cluster

-1. Swith to the Confluent Cloud Web console and navigate to the **Cluster Overview** section of your Enterprise Cluster.
+1. Switch to the Confluent Cloud Web console and navigate to the **Cluster Overview** section of your Enterprise Cluster.
 2. Click **API keys** on the left sidebar menu.
 2. If this is your first API key within your cluster, click **Create key**.
 If you have set up API keys in your cluster in the past and already have an existing API key, click ** + Add key**.